Convert user mailbox to a shared mailbox

 • Under Convert to Shared mailbox, click on Convert to Shared Mailbox.

-• Follow the same steps to Convert to Shared Mailbox to User Mailbox.
+• Follow the same steps to Convert to Shared Mailbox to User Mailbox (In the future, if the employee returns)

 • Confirm the action to proceed.